Kalyvara/NXTheme-CHROMA/README.md

 # Chroma, a sleek theme for Nintendo Switch

-Chroma is a NXTheme pack that aims to (hopefully) bring sleek and responsive designs to your Switch UI.
-You can choose among **5 layout variants for your games row**, and it's pre-bundled with a few color schemes.

-The intent here was to turn one year's worth of accumulated knowledge in Switch theming into a full-fledged and coherent theme pack.
+Chroma is a NXTheme project that aims to (hopefully) bring sleek and responsive designs to your Switch interface.
+It's basically a set of themes that share similar UI design criteria.
+The intent here was to turn one year's worth of accumulated knowledge in Switch theming into full-fledged and coherent theme packs (notice the plural).

+It comes in **5 layout variants for the home screen** (more specifically the games row), and it's pre-bundled with a few color schemes.

 Contributors are always welcome, so feel free to fork this repository if you want to implement additional color schemes.
 Excluding bug reports, I won't be taking any requests.

 ## Features

+**Important: set your console to dark mode before using Chroma** (System Settings > Themes > Basic Black)

 **Layout variants**